Every pair of sclera contacts includes the contact lens solution and a plastic case for storage.

-Clean the lenses by putting one carefully on your palm, adding a few drops of sterile saline contact lens solution (available at any chemist) on them and rub them gently using cotton buds or your finger.
+Clean the lenses by putting one carefully on your palm, adding a few drops of sterile contact lens cleaning solution (available at any chemist) on them and rub them gently using cotton buds or your finger.

 Place the clean lens onto your index finger.